HIPAA Privacy Notice

 For fully insured plans, the obligation to issue a notice rests with the insurer.
 If the employer, as plan sponsor has access to PHI (other than enrollment information), then the plan must maintain a notice and provide it upon request.
 However, if the employer has no access to PHI (other than enrollment information), an insured plan need not maintain a notice or provide it upon request.

-The notice requirement is satisfied by providing a single notice to each covered employee of the plan sponsor, regardless of the number enrolled dependents.
+The notice requirement is satisfied by providing a single notice to each covered employee of the plan sponsor, regardless of the number of enrolled dependents.
 Plans may distribute the notice in writing [e.g., in Open Enrollment materials, Summary Plan Descriptions (SPDs), etc.] or electronically.
 Electronic distribution requires prior plan participant approval, but no particular form of agreement is needed.
 Individuals who agree to electronic distribution retain the right to receive hard copy of the notice upon request.

 Except for a standard header and the use of plain language, the rule does not prescribe a model notice or format.
 All notices must, however, describe when an individual's authorization to use or disclose PHI is not required, when PHI will be disclosed to a health plan sponsor, and certain other information.
-Within this framework, the notice may adapted to conform to individual plans' privacy policies.
+Within this framework, the notice may be adapted to conform to individual plans' privacy policies.

 Before being issued by their health plans, plan sponsors should have their legal department review and approve this notice.